 - You can hear the device’s hard drive fan working constantly

-It’s worth noting that while PCs are more susceptible to malware, Mac computers can get viruses as well, so be on the lookout no matter which type of device your kids use.
+If kids are playing games online or just browsing the web, it’s worth noting that PCs are more susceptible to malware.
+Still, Mac computers can get viruses as well so be on the lookout no matter which type of device your kids use.

 How to Remove Malware

 Step 1: Disconnect from the Internet and Activate Safe Mode

 If you suspect your child’s computer is infected with malware, the first thing you should do is disconnect from the internet.
 This will prevent your data from being sent to the malware server or the malware from spreading.

 Next, safe boot the computer.
 For PCs with Windows 10, open the power menu and hold the Shift key while clicking “Restart.”
 From there, select “Troubleshoot,” then “Advanced options,” and then “Startup settings,” which will give you the option to restart and select Safe Mode.